bitfocus/companion-module-renewedvision-propresenter/HELP.md

 $(propresenter:watched_clock_current_time) | In the config of this module, you can specify the index of a clock (timer) that you want to "watch".
 This dynamic variable will be updated once per second to the current value of the clock specified.
 You could use this to display a live timer value on a button!
 $(propresenter:current_stage_display_index) | Index of the currently selected stage display layout (This is updated whenever a new layout is selected.)
 $(propresenter:current_stage_display_name) | Name of the currently selected stage display layout (This is updated whenever a new layout is selected.)
+$(propresenter:video_countdown_timer) | Current value of video countdown timer - automatically updated when a video is playing.
+(This one variable is only updated when the module is configured to also connect to the Stage Display App port)